chrultrabook/docs/docs/firmware.md

 ---

 ## Flashing custom firmware

+{: .warning }
->**Warning**: **Flashing the firmware has the potential to brick your device**, requiring relatively inexpensive hardware and some technical knowledge to recover.
+**Flashing the firmware has the potential to brick your device**, requiring relatively inexpensive hardware and some technical knowledge to recover.
 Not all boards can be tested prior to release, and even then slight differences in hardware can lead to unforseen failures.
 If you don't have the ability to recover from a bad flash, you're taking a risk.
 Flashing Full ROM firmware will remove your ability to run ChromeOS.
 You have been warned.

 To convert your machine from Google's firmware and ChromeOS to Coreboot and AltOS (Linux/Windows/macOS), you will need to first perform the following steps: